Child Custody And Visitation

 Legal Custody

-Legal custody refers to the right and responsibility to make important decisions regarding the child's upbringing.
-These decisions typically include matters related to education, healthcare, religion, and general welfare.
-There are two subtypes of legal custody:
+Legal custody means the right and responsibility to make significant decisions about a child's upbringing, including education, healthcare, religion, and general welfare.

-- Sole Legal Custody: In this arrangement, one parent is granted the sole authority to make all major decisions concerning the child without consulting the other parent.
+• Sole Legal Custody: One parent makes all major decisions for the child without needing to consult the other parent.

 Physical Custody

-- Sole Physical Custody: This means that the child primarily resides with one parent, and the other parent may have visitation rights or scheduled parenting time.
+• Sole Physical Custody: The child lives mainly with one parent, while the other may have scheduled visitation or parenting time.

 Does It Matter Who Files for Custody First in Virginia?